 - ½ teaspoon garam masala

-- Put the onion, garlic and ginger in a food processor and blend until finely chopped.
+- Put the onion, garlic and ginger in a small food processor and blend until finely chopped.

 - Heat the oil in a frying pan, then add the onion mixture and stir over high heat for 2 minutes, or until softened.
 Reduce the heat to medium and add the cumin seeds and turmeric.
 After 1 minute, add the carrot and stir for 2 minutes.
 Add the ground cumin and coriander and fry for 2 minutes.
 Stir in the peas, salt, sugar, and chili powder.
-Add 2 tablespoons water if using frozen peas, or 4 tablespoons if using fresh peas.
+Add water.

-- Reduce the heat to a simmer, add the pomegranate seeds, if using, and stir before partially covering the pan.
-Simmer for 10 to 15 minutes, or until the carrot and peas are tender.
+- Reduce the heat to a simmer and cover the pan.
+Simmer for 10 minutes, or until the carrot and peas are tender.
 Stir in the garam masala and serve.

 - This recipe uses kosher salt (aka cooking salt, kitchen salt, coarse salt outside of the US).
 If you are using table salt, definitely scale down the salt as that is a saltier type of salt!
 The type of salt will make a big difference in how salty your food tastes, so keep that in mind.